Keira Nguyen

 AI algorithms can analyze vast amounts of imaging data, helping to reduce diagnostic and processing time while providing faster and more accurate results.

-Firstly, AI tools accelerate image analysis, enabling clinicians to quickly identify abnormalities and make diagnoses.
+Firstly, AI tools accelerate image analysis, enabling clinicians to identify abnormalities and make diagnoses quickly.

 One of the primary challenges facing AI in medical imaging is the lack of high-quality, high-volume, longitudinal, and outcomes-based data.
 Effective AI models require large datasets that are not only extensive but also diverse and rich in clinical context.
 However, medical imaging data is often fragmented, inconsistent, or incomplete, making it difficult to develop robust AI algorithms.
 Without longitudinal data that tracks patient outcomes over time, AI systems cannot accurately predict the long-term impact of diagnoses or treatments.